ceesparis/witt_search_engine/readme.md

 It also provides visualisations for the occurrence of a word throughout the years.

 What is bad about the site is that it it lacking some functionality which is crucial for efficient research.
-For a start, you can either search for multiple words in the whole body of work, or for two words connect with a literal ‘&’ sign, but you cannot search for places in the work where two words are in close vicinity to each other, although not directly tied via an ‘&’-sign.
+For a start, you can either search for multiple words in the whole body of work, or for two words connected with a literal ‘&’ sign, but you cannot search for places in the work where two words are in close vicinity to each other, although not directly tied via an ‘&’-sign.
 The second issue is that there is no way to limit search to literal input.
 Words occurring in other words are also returned.

 It is often the case that you are interested in a word only in a specific context.
 For example, you want to research what Wittgenstein said about dreams, but specifically in relation to Freud.
 Such a combined search is currently hard to do in this search engine, which leads to inefficient searching of the work.